 - · Archaeological sites;

-- Conservation areas:
+- · Conservation areas;

-- Historical buildings or other historical structures (such as war memorials):
+- Historical buildings or other historical structures (such as war memorials);

 - Historical sites (for example a historical battle site or site of a historical settlement);

 - Museum exhibits:

 - · Public statues; and

-- Works of art (which will include paintings and sculptures).
+- · Works of art (which will include paintings and sculptures).

-Heritage assets are stated at cost (or, if acquired through a non-exchange transaction, at its fair value) less accumulated impairment losses.
+Heritage assets are stated at cost (or, if acquired through a non-exchange transaction, the cost of the asset at recognition is measured as the fair value of the asset) less accumulated impairment losses.
 Heritage assets are not re-valued.
 If an asset that might be regarded as a heritage asset cannot be reliably measured, relevant and useful information about it shall be disclosed in the notes to the financial statements.
+Heritage Assets are tested for impairment annually based on the indicator approach.

-5.7.
-INTANGIBLE ASSETS (GRAP 102)
+5.8.
+INTANGIBLE ASSETS (GRAP 31)